CLSherrod/clsherrod.github.io/_pages/writer.md

 I’ve always been someone who tries to make sense of life by putting words on the page.
 As a kid, I scribbled down half-formed stories and business ideas on scraps of paper.
 Later, after running companies, traveling the world, and even surviving health setbacks that forced me to slow down, I found myself writing not just to remember—but to understand.

+## Why I Write

+For me, writing isn’t just about sharing knowledge—it’s about leaving a trail.
+When I look back at the challenges I’ve faced—quitting a secure job, starting over, living abroad, even recovering from seizures that made me rethink everything—I see turning points.
+Writing lets me mark those places and say: *This is what I learned.
+Maybe it will help you, too.*

+That’s why I keep showing up to the page.
+Not because I have all the answers, but because I believe in asking the right questions.

 ## Blog Posts/Essays

 My essays grew out of those moments when I wanted to capture a truth before it slipped away.
 They’re simple, plainspoken, and a little raw at times.
 I don’t dress things up.
 Instead, I write about what it *really* feels like to pursue success, to wrestle with meaning, and to choose a slower, more fulfilling way of life in a world that’s always speeding up.